 Open source projects are often a form of protest against their commercial counterpart.
-Otter Browser, one of the best browsers you can install on Windows XP in 2021, is no different.
+Otter Browser, one of the best browsers you can install on Windows XP, is no different.
 Reportedly, in pursuit of quarterly profits, Opera Software switched from the Presto layout engine to Webkit and Blink engine.

 Opera fans did not take kindly to the change, which led to Otter Browser’s creation by Michael Dutkiewicz.
 It is an open-source web browser that is completely free and available on practically every platform, from Linux and OpenBSD to macOS and RISC OS.

 The software is based on Qt WebEngine and QtWebKit.
 It has been around since 2014, receiving support and updates from a dedicated developer community and user base.
 The browser is built to resemble early versions of Opera while making everything else modern and fully integrated with desktop environments.

 Besides the fact it is not tied to a corporate entity, Otter Browser maintains its presence thanks to its modular model.
 This enables users to replace components with their preferred designs.

 If this sounds like Otter Browser is for advanced users, that is because it is.
 But that is not to say it cannot do a good job for anyone with an old Windows XP they want to bring back to life.

 The browser comes with features for regular users like a password manager, URL completion, speed dial.
 There is also an addon manager, spell check, customizable GUI, and bookmarks.